apavlinovic/js-enumeration/README.md

 Method | Example & Explanation
 ------------------- | :-------------
 `setValue(id, value)` | `cats.setValue(13, { label: 'Lucky' })`
                     | Tries to add the **value as id** to your Enumeration.
 Throws an error if you try to overwrite an existing id.
-Id must be a number, and value must be an `Object` with label property `{ label: "MyAvesomeLabel" }`
+Id must be a number, and value must be an `Object` with label property `{ label: "MyAwesomeLabel" }`
 `toArray()` | `var arrayOfCats = cats.toArray()`
           | Converts the enumeration to an array of objects with a flat list of value properties.